temanbecki1/my-digital-recipe-box/digital_recipe_box.md

-# Video Idea: Building and Deploying "My Digital Recipe Box" with Railway

-This video will guide viewers through building a full-stack CRUD (Create, Read, Update, Delete) application called "My Digital Recipe Box" and deploying it seamlessly to Railway.
-We'll leverage Railway's integrated PostgreSQL instance and focus on a JavaScript-only stack (no TypeScript) for broader accessibility.

----

 ## 💡 Application Idea: "My Digital Recipe Box"

 This application will allow users to store, view, edit, and delete their favorite recipes.
 It's a relatable concept that clearly demonstrates core CRUD operations.